vlasscontreras/php-trainer/README.md

 #### Interface Segregation

 The **I** in **SOLID**.
 This principle dictates clients should not be forced to implement an interface they don't use.
-This can be interpreted and implemented thinking on the knowledge each class need from each other.
+This can be interpreted and implemented thinking on the knowledge each class needs from each other.

-If a class `TypeA` only needs a little portion of data or behavior of a given object, that's when this principle suggests to segregate the implementation and only ask for an abstraction or interface `InterfaceA`, so any class implementing it, can be used by `TypeA`, since what the `InterfaceA` contract introduces, is all what we need.
+If a class `TypeA` only needs a little portion of data or behavior of a given object, that's when this principle suggests to segregate the implementation and only ask for an abstraction or interface `InterfaceA`, so any class implementing it can be used by `TypeA` since what the `InterfaceA` contract introduces is all that we need.

 ```php
 $captain = new Captain();